parksb/multilingual-fox/README.md

 ## License

-This project is distributed under the Mozilla Public License Version 2.0 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is distributed under the Mozilla Public License Version 2.0 - see the [LICENSE](LICENSE) file for details.
 All rights of the dictionary contents are reserved by NAVER Corp. and their partners.